vickky06/Rexec/README.md

 - 🐳 **Containerized Execution**: Docker isolation for security
 - 🔗 **gRPC Interface**: High-performance communication with frontend/backend
 - 🛡 **Safe & Fast**: Built with Rust for speed and memory safety
+- 📦 **WebSockets**: Web Sockets for continious conversation, to validate syntex and code verfication.
 - 📦 **Pluggable Queues (Upcoming)**: Kafka/RabbitMQ for async execution

 ---